FAQ: Frequently-asked questions

 A: The points are to make the rally more interesting than merely a weekend's outing.
 By theming it with checkpoints it entices you up roads you've never ridden before, adds a novelty value in finding things like bridges and gates and puts your name on a results list for brag value.
 There are no trophies, simply a ranking on a sheet.
 For most riders the personal accomplishment of a damn fine weekend's ride is motivation enough.

-Q: Can I simply ride 2,000 kms from my home town, back to my home town, and not bother with any
+Q: Can I simply ride 2,000 kms from my hometown, back to my hometown, and not bother with any checkpoints?

 A: No, the purpose of the TT is to promote advance planning, stretch riders to achieve personal goals that they would otherwise simply mull over at home and think about one day doing, provide an event with sufficient safety parameters and to intersect with other like-minded riders both on the road and at the finish.
 If you want to do a solo effort then no need to join the TT... just go out and ride 2,000 kms anytime you feel like it.